call for speakers is closed now

-We’re inviting you to submit a talk or idea for pitercss_conf on June 16th, 2017 in St. Petersburg, Russia.
+June 16th, 2017 in St. Petersburg, Russia.
 We speak English and have a code of conduct.
-Topics: HTML, CSS, SVG, etc. Decision won’t take long.
-We’ll help you to prepare your talk and cover all expenses, such as travel and accommodation.
-Submission is open until April 30th.
+Topics: HTML, CSS, SVG, etc. We’re helping to prepare talks and cover all expenses, such as travel and accommodation.
+Submission is already closed.

 It’s a full-day, single track, English-speaking front-end conference in St. Petersburg, Russia on June 16th, 2017.
 The very first Russian conference fully dedicated to visual front-end technologies.